Spirit of Brooklands Museum

 Brooklands was the first ever purpose-built racing track in the world, used for motor racing, cycling and motorcycling.
 Later Brooklands became the leading centre for British aviation, aircraft design and manufacture, and it is this joint heritage of racing and flying that are celebrated at Brooklands Museum.

-Our visit had a particular purpose; since visiting the Heathrow Visitors Centre earlier in the year, the children had been desperate to see a Concorde, a state amplified by their parents waxing lyrical on the beauty of watching a Concorde in flight…..
+Our visit had a particular purpose; since visiting the Heathrow Visitor Centre earlier in the year, the children had been desperate to see a Concorde, a state amplified by their parents waxing lyrical on the beauty of watching a Concorde in flight…..
 (Translation – Mum wanted to go too).

 The first thing to do was to book our tickets for Concorde.
 Your ‘flight’ lasts half an hour, and although we booked early we still had an hour to wait, so plenty of time to start looking at the other exhibits – original cars that had raced at Brooklands as well as more recent examples of motor racing history.
-There were also motor bikes, and cycles, including a display of Raleigh bikes which may inspire a cry of ‘I had one of them!’ in parents of a certain age!

-Finally the waiting was over and we were able to board Concorde itself.The excitement was palpable – most of our fellow passengers were truly excited at the prospect of finally stepping onto a Concorde, albeit static.
-The tour was conducted by a knowledgeable guide and included displays of Concorde memorabilia, tableware, uniforms and video documentaries on Concorde’s development and history as a commercial aircraft.
 Finally you take your seat for your flight – a simulated flight which includes a film of the cockpit, some iconic footage of Concorde in flight and the famous wall display informing you when you reach Mach2.

 After disembarking from Concorde we visited more of the displays – a hanger full of historic aircraft.
 But not just any ordinary hanger, the hanger in which Barnes Wallis designed the Wellington aircraft, with a Wellington on display which had been pulled out of Loch Ness.